-If you are using the Eagle software, you will have the opportunity to choose appropriate grid to help each layer of your PCB to overlap on each other; This could be done using a button that routes each of the layers separately as per your needs.
+If you are using the Eagle software, you will have the opportunity to choose an appropriate grid to help each PCB layer overlap.
+This could be done using a button that routes each of the layers separately as per your needs.

 Alternatively, you can make the multilayer pool for the PCB by auto-creating it using the Eagle software.
 However, if you choose this technique, it will be necessary that you cross check the components, text, layers, and dimensions.

 You should then use the check rule option to evaluate the final layout.

 Multilayer printed circuit boards have become the core of the world’s electronics.
 They are the essential functions of components and wiring; This has made the new PCBs more advanced and sophisticated.

 It gives the final users advanced flexible options and oddly shaped varieties to choose it.
 PCBs for simple electronics consist of a single layer, while sophisticated PCBs such as those used in computer motherboards are multiple layers; this is why they are called multilayer PCBs.

 It is important to note that the advanced technology has allowed manufacturers to downsize PCBs significantly.